3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

+Immediately above the stable layer, the TKE sub-grid $K_{\rm zz}$ and RMS velocity do increase suggesting sub-grid, small-scale turbulent mixing above the stable layer that transport water vapor upwards.
+However, unlike the findings in \cite{leconte_3d_2024}, our results indicate that diffusive fluxes are insufficient to transport enough water vapor upwards from the stable region to sustain strong moist convection.

-Our model shows similar profile shape and magnitude RMS vertical velocity and $K_{zz}$ in the lower atmosphere and convective inhibition layer compared to findings in \cite{leconte_3d_2024}.
-Interestingly, we observe that both $K_{zz}$ and the RMS vertical velocity remain comparable to the stable convective inhibition region slightly above the upper boundary of the stable region.
-This may indicate a transition or boundary layer where convection still seems to be suppressed even though $q_v(p) < q_{crit}$.
+Our model shows similar profile shape and magnitude RMS vertical velocity and $K_{\rm zz}$ in the lower atmosphere and convective inhibition layer compared to findings in \cite{leconte_3d_2024}.
+Both the resolved $K_{\rm zz}$ and the RMS vertical velocity remain comparable to the stable convective inhibition region above the upper boundary of the stable region, suggesting a transition or boundary layer where convection still seems to be suppressed even though $q_v(p) < q_{crit}$.
 The upper boundary of the stable region is defined by $q_v(p) = q_{crit}$, beyond which the Guillot criterion no longer predicts convective inhibition.
-A transition or boundary region was not found in the results presented by \cite{leconte_3d_2024}. $K_{zz}$ and the vertical velocity increases in the moist convection region immediately above the stable layer in the results from \cite{leconte_3d_2024} compared to this work.
+A transition or boundary region was not found in the results presented by \cite{leconte_3d_2024}.

-In general, the $K_{zz}$ and the vertical velocity profiles suggest that convection is still suppressed above the stable layer within the CM1 results, supporting earlier observations that moist convection is weakening in the upper atmosphere.
-We attribute the difference in mixing magnitude above the stable layer between this work and \cite{leconte_3d_2024} to variations in model setup, particularly in the condensation and turbulence parameterizations. \cite{leconte_3d_2024} used a different condensation scheme and found an order of magnitude higher latent heat flux in the stable layer, which could enhance mixing in their model's upper atmosphere.
+In general, the $K_{\rm zz}$ and the vertical velocity profiles suggest that convection is still suppressed above the stable layer within the CM1 results, supporting earlier observations that moist convection is weakening in the upper atmosphere and the temperature profile is evolving towards radiative equilibrium.
+We attribute the difference in mixing magnitude above the stable layer between this work and \cite{leconte_3d_2024} to variations in model setup, particularly in the condensation and turbulence parameterizations. \cite{leconte_3d_2024} used a different condensation scheme and find higher latent heat fluxes than this study, which could enhance mixing in their model's upper atmosphere.
 Additionally, we employ a sub-grid turbulence parameterization, whereas \cite{leconte_3d_2024} did not.
 In the TKE sub-grid parameterization used in CM1, mixing is suppressed in statically stable regions, which could further reduce mixing in the upper atmosphere in our CM1 simulation results.
 Due to the lower eddy diffusivity and vertical velocities in our model results, we do not transport enough water vapor upwards to sustain strong moist convection in the upper atmosphere unlike \cite{leconte_3d_2024}.